ebukaume/basic-calculator-react/README.md

 $ npm run start
 ```

-> Open `http://127.0.0.1:8080` using your favourite broswer, if it doesn't open automatically.
+> Open `http://127.0.0.1:3000` using your favourite broswer, if it doesn't open automatically.

+## Test

+After cloning the repo, navigate to the project directory `cd basic-calculator-react` and then run the test command `npm test`.

 ## Author